Understanding AWS Lambda scaling and throughput

 This post shows you how concurrency and transactions per second work within the Lambda lifecycle.
 It also covers ways to measure, control, and optimize them.

-The Lambda runtime environment
+The Lambda execution environment

-At the first request to invoke your function, Lambda creates a new runtime environment.
+At the first request to invoke your function, Lambda creates a new execution environment.
 It then runs the function’s initialization (init) code, which is the code outside the main handler.
 Lambda then runs the function handler code as the invocation.
 This receives the event payload and processes your business logic.

-After Lambda finishes processing the request, the runtime environment is ready to process an additional request for the same function.
+After Lambda finishes processing the request, the execution environment is ready to process an additional request for the same function.
 As the initialization code has already run, for request 2, Lambda runs only the function handler code as the invocation.

 For the example with requests 1–10, the Lambda function concurrency at particular times is the following: